About Us

 In 2009, Talia Rose spoke to Grandmother Agnes about her trips to Ireland and work with Mary.
 Grandmother Agnes replied: “Ireland has the medicine bundle for the western world”, suggesting that Mary come and talk at their 6th Grandmothers gathering.
 This led to Grandmother Mona’s visit, a core membership of Grandmothers, from all walks of life, meeting regularly, visiting our most ancient Indigenous Peoples’ gathering place: Uisneach.
 Welcome to worldwide Grandmothers!

-MONIKA ABENDROTH (*1944) ICELAND
+MONIKA ABENDROTH (*1944) Delegate ICELAND

 German born, but living in Iceland since 1976, I just fall in love with this country, travelling around in 1973/74 I am a harpist, so I applied for the Icelandic Symphony Orchestra and got the position in 1976, since 2012 I am retired.